-Not Just Art (183 South St., Oyster Bay) is holding two events daily from Feb.
-19-23.
-The " Winter Break Studio" (10 a.m.-11:30 a.m. and 12:30 p.m.-2 p.m.; $27) gives children ages 3 and older a chance to create wintry-themed concepts, while the "Musical Playalong" music classes (10:15 a.m.-11 a.m. and 11:30 p.m.-12:15 p.m.; $12) are good for ages infant to 4 years old.
+Not Just Art (183 South St., Oyster Bay) is holding the "Winter Break Studio" daily from Feb.
+17-20 (10 a.m.-11:30 a.m. and 12:30 p.m.-2 p.m.; $27) gives children ages 3 and older a chance to create wintry-themed concepts, while the "Musical Playalong" music classes (Feb.
+17-20: 10:15 a.m.-11 a.m. and 11:30 p.m.-12:15 p.m.; $15 for one child, then $10 for each sibling, siblings under 9 months old are free) are good for ages infant to 4 years old.
 For more information or to register, call 516-922-8300 or visit notjustart.com.

 Compete in Native American games

 The annual "North American Native American Games" event at Garvies Point Museum and Preserve (50 Barry Dr., Glen Cove) has been held during Presidents Day week since 1980.
-The 2018 edition runs Feb.
-20-23 daily from 10 a.m.-4 p.m.
+The 2020 edition runs 10 a.m.-4 p.m.
 Feb.
 18-21 daily, in which children of all ages can make Native American-inspired crafts and play in authentic games.
 Face-painting will be also available daily from 10 a.m.-noon and 1 p.m.-4 p.m.
 INFO general admission: $5, kids ages 5-12: $3; face-painting and crafts included in admission (except Friday, Feb.
 21).
 For more information, visit garviespointmuseum.com.

 Winter Wildlife Camp

 School's Out!
 Winter Break Camp

-Long Island Aquarium'February Fun-cation'
+Long Island Aquarium's 'February Fun-cation'

 Long Island Rough Riders soccer camp